High School Preparation

 - two years of the same foreign language (American sign language meets this requirement)

-- two years of a natural or physical science, including a laboratory science
+- three years of a natural or physical science, including a laboratory science

 - three years of social sciences